climatescope/cs-datapipeline/input/README.md

 - `grid` - the grid status of the country.
 One of: `on`, `off`
 - `region` - the ID of the region.
 Needs to be specified in [`regions.csv`](#regionscsv)

+## investments.csv
+Data on clean energy investments.
+The script aggregates data by year, sector and geography.

+Structure:

+- `year` - the year of the investment.
+Eg. `2014`
+- `sector` - the sector of the investment.
+Eg. `Wind`
+- `geography` - the geography of the investment.
+Note that this needs to be spelled the same as the name in [`geographies.csv`](#geographiescsv).
+Eg. `Albania`
+- `value` - the value of the investment

+If the dataset contains multiple entries for the same year, sector and geography, it will aggregate these into a single annual value.
+Only years between 2000 and 2100 are considered.

+Additional columns in the dataset are ignored.

 ## regions.csv
 This file contains the regions.